Anton Vidokle: Work

 At e-flux space in New York, Vidokle directs a program of exhibitions that has included solo shows by Martha Rosler, Gustav Metzger, Adam Curtis, Raqs Media Collective, Mladen Stilinovic, Alan Sekula, Andrei Monastirsky & Collective Actions, Walter Benjamin and Laure Prouvost; as well as group exhibitions such as the Agency of Unrealized Projects, curated jointly with Hans Ulrich Obrist; Animism, curated by Anselm Franke; Out Now, with Paul Chan, Trevor Paglen, Martha Rosler, Natascha Sadr Haghighian, Rirkrit Tiravanija and Jalal Toufic; We, The Outsiders, curated by Chus Martinez; Spectres of Communism: Contemporary Russian Art, curated by Boris Groys; So You Want To See, curated by What, How & for Whom; and Corruption: Everybody Knows…, curated by Natasha Ginwala.

 From 2013-2014, Vidokle was a Resident Professor with Jalal Toufic at Ashkal Alwan’s Home Workspace Program in Beirut, Lebanon, under the title "Creating and Dispersing Universes that Work without Working," during which Vidokle organized the exhibition, A Museum of Immortality, curated by Boris Groys.

 For the 56th Venice Biennale in 2015, e-flux journal was commissioned to produce SUPERCOMMUNITY, an editorial project that addresses e-flux journal and its readership as the supercommunity and presented a daily piece of writing that often adopted the form of poetry, short fiction or screenplay.
 It has featured contributions from nearly one hundred authors, anthropologists, artists, philosophers, poets, theorists and writers.

-Vidokle frequently lectures and participates in international conferences and symposia and has contributed essays and texts to various publications including October, Frieze and Aprior, as well as numerous books and catalogues.
+Vidokle frequently lectures and participates in international conferences and symposia and has contributed essays and texts to various publications including October, Frieze and A Prior, as well as numerous books and catalogues.
 He has also published a number of key texts as part of e-flux journal, including Art Without Artists (2010), Art Without Work (2011), and Breaking the Contract (2012).

+In 2023, Vidokle served as chief curator of the 14th Shanghai Biennale titled Cosmos Cinema, collaborating with Hallie Ayres, Lukas Brasiskis, Ben Eastham, and Zairong Xiang to present the nine-part exhibition at Power Station of Art.
+Inspired by Russian and Chinese philosophy as well as ancient and Indigenous tales of the cosmos, immortality, and space travel in relation to conditions of life on earth, Cosmos Cinema featured a wide range of installation and moving-image work by artists Trevor Paglen, Sung Tieu, Rosalind Nashashibi, Saodat Ismailova, He Zike, Carsten Nicolai with Dorit Chrysler and Ken Niibori, among nearly 80 others.
+A catalogue of the exhibition was produced in both English and Chinese editions, co-published by Sternberg Press and Power Station of Art.

+Citizens of the Cosmos, a monograph on Vidokle’s films in relation to Cosmist philosophy, was co-published by Sternberg Press and Sirius Arts Centre in 2024 featuring contributions by Franco “Bifo” Berardi, Keti Chukhrov, Liam Gillick, Boris Groys, Daniel Muzyczuk, Miguel Amado and Georgia Perkins, Elizabeth Povinelli, and Raqs Media Collective.